aeriotech/website-old/content/portfolio/codout.md

 ]
 ---

-We were contracted to create a mobile application called CODout.
+We were contracted by a content creator from the US to create a mobile application called CODout.

 It serves as a tool for finding the best loadouts and gun configurations in the video game "Call of Duty: Warzone 2".